jiko/cyborgmanifesto/index.md

 displace the hierarchical dualisms of naturalized identities.
 In retelling origin stories, cyborg authors subvert the central myths of origin of Western culture.
 We have all been colonized by those origin myths, with their longing for fulfilment in apocalypse.
-The phallogocentrie origin stories most crucial for feminist cyborgs are built into the literal technologies - teehnologies that write the world, biotechnology and microelectronics - that have recently textualized our bodies as code problems on the grid of C3I.
+The phallogocentric origin stories most crucial for feminist cyborgs are built into the literal technologies - technologies that write the world, biotechnology and microelectronics - that have recently textualized our bodies as code problems on the grid of C3I.
 Feminist cyborg stories have the task of recoding communication and intelligence to subvert